 Personally, I think the designers and engineers achieved their goals with the Daiwa Wise Stream 50TUL.
 They are extremely portable compared to two piece rods and they feel good when casting and when playing fish.

-Domestic shipping is by USPS Priority Mail.
-The $10 charge will be added to your order automatically.
+Domestic shipping is $12.50 for three-piece or four-piece rods, via USPS Priority Mail.
+Domestic shipping for two-piece rods is $15.50, via UPS ground.
+The shipping charge will be added to your order automatically.

 International shipping is by USPS First Class Mail International if the value of the order is under $400 AND the package is shorter than 24".
 If the value is over $400 OR the package is longer than 24", shipping is by USPS Priority Mail International.
 The shipping charge depends on the destination, weight, length and value of the package.